ibm-cloud-docs/account/faqs-account.md

 Data can't be directly migrated from one {{site.data.keyword.Bluemix_notm}} account to another.
 But, you might be able to re-create configurations and add them to another account.
 Consider the following approaches:

 * Save your applications and replicate them in different accounts by using GitHub or another code repository.
-* Review the applicable documentation to determine if your infrastructure services can be backed up and re-created in different accounts.
+* Review the applicable documentation to determine whether your infrastructure services can be backed up and re-created in different accounts.
 * Use manifests and other documented methods to rebuild your applications and services by using documented methods to back up and restore your data.

 Users with a Basic, Advanced, or Premium support plan can open a [Support case](/unifiedsupport/supportcenter){: external}  for assistance with data migration questions.